 Not that the prickly pear needs another unique element, but one of my favorite things about this fruit is its neon fuchsia color.
 When used in a cocktail, it instantly creates a wow-worthy drink.
 Don’t you agree?

 Now that we’re all familiar with prickly pears, it’s time to shake up our margaritas.
 In keeping with the cactus theme of this celebration, I chose to use my cactus margarita glasses.
 Mine are vintage.
 I found them on eBay a few years ago.
-But you can buy new ones here.
-(They look identical.)
+But you can buy new ones here. (affiliate link) They look identical.

 Begin by rimming your glasses with a wedge of lime and then dipping them in some kosher salt.
 Though the prickly pear syrup will make these margaritas a touch sweeter, I still appreciate a salted rim.